2015 Open Internet Order

 • Applied common carrier regulations with forbearance from many provisions

-• Extended rules to mobile broadband for the first time
+• Extended the full suite of net neutrality rules to mobile broadband

 • Repealed by FCC’s 2017 Restoring Internet Freedom Order